-“Cedar Fever” is upon us and with it are the sniffles, runny eyes, and crankiness that comes with seasonal allergies.
+Here we go again, it’s “Cedar Fever” season!
+Along with this season comes the sniffles, itchy and watery eyes, and crankiness.
 If your child suffers from a cedar allergy, here are a few things you can do to help them:

 - Cedar generally becomes worse this time of year, from December through February.
 If your child has a cedar allergy, consult their pediatrician before “cedar fever” hits and get them started on allergy medication.